-WCA regulates excavation in permanently and semi-permanently flooded areas of Type 3, 4, or 5 wetlands and in all wetland types if the excavation results in conversion to nonwetland (i.e. deepwater habitat which is defined as average water depth of 8.2 feet or greater).
+WCA regulates excavation in permanently and semi-permanently flooded areas of wetlands and in all wetland areas if the excavation results in conversion to nonwetland (i.e. deepwater habitat which is defined as average water depth of 8.2 feet or greater).